 - Unlike other institutions, employers recruiting at Brock University can extend offers at anytime; students are not required to wait for ranking deadlines to find out they have a job and employers continue to recruit from Brock to avoid the ranking and matching process used at other schools.

-- Brock’s Accounting co-op is the second largest program of its kind in Canada and the second program to be fully accredited by the Institute of Chartered Accountants of Ontario (ICAO ).
+- Brock’s Accounting co-op is the second largest program of its kind in Canada and is fully accredited by CPA Ontario.